 This is the same in anything you want in life.

 If you want to be an investor, you have to be smart with your money, save an appropriate amount, and spend your investments wisely and strategically when you come across something worthwhile.

 If you want to be a skilled violinist you must practice daily and make that a priority over other things in your life.

 The truth is, self-discipline takes sacrifices and it is about following through on what you told yourself you were going to do.

 I had to constantly plan ahead in order to get all of my meals and workouts in.

-I was already use to meal prepping but I had to kick it up a notch.
+I was already familiar with meal prepping but I had to kick it up a notch.

-I was carb cycling with high and low carb days and all my high carb days were the same and all of my low carb days were the same.
-I was eating all of the same foods but I would reduce calories every other week.
+I was carb cycling between high carb and low carb days.
+I was eating all of the same foods every day but I would reduce calories every other week.